 Even if you have a family history of this disorder, you can help prevent its onset by doing the following:

-- avoiding smoking or quitting
+- avoiding smoking or quitting smoking if you smoke

 - eating a healthy diet